 David Stolow is the Faculty Director of the Public and Nonprofit MBA Program at Boston University Questrom School of Business.
 He teaches graduate and undergraduate courses in Nonprofit Management and Social Entrepreneurship, oversees the Dean’s Fellowship on Social Impact, and is co-lead instructor for the Certificate Program in Nonprofit Management and Leadership.
 Professor Stolow previously served 10 years as Director of Strategic Development at Citizen Schools, a national nonprofit network of extended-day and after-school programs.
 Prior to joining Citizen Schools, Professor Stolow worked as the Chief Financial Officer for Boston Community Capital, a leading Community Development Financial Institution.
 He has served in leadership positions for other highly esteemed nonprofits in the Boston area and he currently serves on the boards of numerous organizations.
 Professor Stolow graduated summa cum laude from Yale University and holds a Master’s Degree in Public and Private Management from the Yale School of Management.

 Mara Benjamin is Irene Kaplan Leiwant Associate Professor of Jewish Studies at Mt.
 Holyoke College.
-She is the author of Rosenzweig’s Bible: Reinventing Scripture for Jewish Modernity (Cambridge University Press, 2009) and is a recipient of a fellowship from the National Endowment for the Humanities for her forthcoming book, The Obligated Self: Maternal Subjectivity and Jewish Thought (Indiana University Press, 2018).
+She is the author of Rosenzweig’s Bible: Reinventing Scripture for Jewish Modernity (Cambridge University Press, 2009) and is a recipient of a fellowship from the National Endowment for the Humanities for her most recent book, The Obligated Self: Maternal Subjectivity and Jewish Thought (Indiana University Press, 2018).
 She lives with her wife and two children in Northampton, MA.

 Asher Lopatin is President of Yeshivat Chovevei Torah Rabbinical School, an Orthodox rabbinical school that teaches an inclusive, open and welcoming Torah.
 Previously, he was the spiritual leader of Anshe Sholom B’nai Israel Congregation, a modern Orthodox synagogue in Chicago, for 18 years.
 He received his rabbinic ordination from Rav Ahron Soloveichik and Yeshivas Brisk in Chicago, and from Yeshiva University, as a Wexner Graduate Fellow.
 A Rhodes Scholar with a M.Phil. in Medieval Arabic Thought from Oxford University, Rabbi Lopatin is the author of numerous scholarly and popular articles.